Workplace productivity statistics for 2022

 So, how can employees feel more connected to each other when not working in the same office?

-The aforementioned survey states that working from coworking spaces can ease the feeling of loneliness.
+The aforementioned survey states some of the solutions, like working from coworking spaces, which can ease the feeling of loneliness.

 Office work productivity statistics